JerryJV/NCP-Files-JJV/Season-2/HDC-Files/README.md

-#Season 2 HDC Files#
+#Season 2 Folders: HDC Files

-This folder holds the HDC files for Season 2

-Created or used by Jerry Varvel
+These folders hold files used in New Champions Protocal - Season 2